maksimKorzh/web-scrapers/README.md

 # Web scrapers collection
 Real world web scraping projects<br>

-# NOTE
+# Important
+Websites are frequently updated and may change their structure or protections without notice.
-Target websites are constantly changing, so the code is guaranteed to work only in DEBUG mode
+Because of this, scrapers can break over time and are guaranteed to work reliably only in DEBUG mode.
+Ongoing adjustments may be required.

 # Order custom web scraper
 Contact me via email <strong>maksymkorzh@gmail.com</strong>